-Back when The International Kitchen opened its doors in 1994, culinary travel was a thing unknonwn in the tourism world, and founder Karen Herbst had to convince our vendors that people really DID want to come to Europe to cook!
+Back when The International Kitchen opened its doors in 1994, culinary travel was a thing unknown in the tourism world, and we had to convince our vendors that people really DID want to come to Europe to cook!
 Our first step was to design culinary tours in Tuscany!
 But it’s not just for this that Tuscany remains one of our favorites.

 Tuscany has been considered one of the top destinations in Europe for years, which means there are a lot of options when it comes to choosing culinary tours in Tuscany.
 We really believe that we offer, hands down, the best cooking vacations and destinations in Tuscany, and here are just 3 of the many reasons why.

 Head to southern Tuscany to the wonderful estate of the Poppi family and enjoy the best of Tuscan hospitality!
 Owner David and his mother will welcome you like family, and David will make sure every part of your trip is what dreams are made of.
 From the beautiful hotel to the amazing cooking classes and delicious food and wine, this retreat outside the town of Cortona is one of our best Tuscany tours.